kumu/help/site/guides/public-projects.md

 name: "Public Projects"
 ---

 Public projects are free of charge and always will be.
-Our vision for public projects is to create a community of people interested in changing the way we approach challenging issues and a space for people to share, build off of, and collaborate on meaningful maps.
+Our vision for public projects is to create a community of people interested in changing the way we approach challenging issues and cultivate a space for people to share, build off of, and collaborate on meaningful maps.

 ## The basics